To practice and encourage high quality stewardship of Vermont’s environment by:

 The State Lands Administration and Recreation Division conducts land acquisitions for the Agency of Natural Resources (ANR), coordinates long-range management planning for ANR lands, and updates Vermont’s comprehensive outdoor recreation plan.
 The Division is responsible for the following ANR land services: property surveys, boundary and deed research, producing maps, maintaining property records, and administering leases and licenses for any special uses.
 In addition, the division protects and enhances Vermont's world-class outdoor recreation opportunities, including recreation activities on state lands and administering many outdoor recreation grants.

 The State Parks Division provides outdoor recreation facilities primarily through Vermont’s very popular state parks.
 The Division manages 52 Vermont state parks each offering high-quality opportunities for outdoor recreation compatible with the conservation of Vermont’s natural resources and aesthetics, providing environmental education and information, and supporting the economies and values of local communities.
 State parks promote, operate, and maintain a large and complex system of conserved lands, as well as both historic and modern facilities that are enjoyed by well over half a million visitors every year.

-Supports the other three divisions with oversight, direction and coordination of policy, legal, contractual and financial operations; supports the information and education functions through print and electronic communications; processes and maintains records for accounts and budgets; and oversees the Vermont Recreation Trails Grant Program and the Land and Water Conservation Fund Grant Program.
+Supports the three divisions with oversight, direction and coordination of policy, legal, contractual and financial operations; supports the information and education functions of each division; processes and maintains records for accounts and budgets.